Mstarr85/Quiz/README.md

 ## Description

-   This is a responsive multiple choice quiz using Javascript
+   This is a timed responsive multiple choice quiz using Javascript

 ## Installation Instructions